What is the SMALL Function?

 The SMALL function uses the following arguments:

-- Array (required argument) – It is an array or range of numerical data for which we want to find the k smallest value.
+- Array (required argument) – This is an array or range of numerical data for which we want to find the k smallest value.

-- K (required argument) – It is the smallest value from the given array.
+- K (required argument) – This is the smallest value from the given array.

 How to use the SMALL Function in Excel?

-To understand the uses of the SMALL function, let us consider a few examples:
+To understand the uses of the SMALL function, let’s consider a few examples:

 Suppose we are given the following data about several runners, along with their start and finish times: